c0d3h01/c0d3h01/README.md

 ### Hey there
 I am Harshal Sawant, a passionate developer from India.
 Currently pursuing a Bachelor's in Computer Application.
 Passionate about learning various programming languages and exploring new technologies.
-Working on making great software ;)
+Working on creating great softwares ;)

 ### contact
 <p align="center">